mmccartn/AIKenKenSolver/README.md

 Most Constraining Variable (**MCV**) and Least Constraining Value (**LCV**) heuristic are used to backtrack from *a* solution and return all other possible solutions for a given puzzle.

-## Why use backtracking?

-Naïve search approaches ignore the commutativity property of this CSP (and all others CSPs): the order of applying values to each cell does not matter.
-Additionally, pieces of the KenKen puzzle can be quickly solved by inference; by performing a slow brute-force naïve search approach, we would be ignoring following properties of this type of CSP:

-1. Node consistencies of cells given their cage’s target value and operator.
-2. Arc consistencies between cells of known value and their other corresponding row and column cells.
-3. Path consistencies of cells outside of a cage but in the same row or column of 2 or more cage cells containing a more constrained domain than the exterior cell.
-      * For example: Cell (1,0) in Figure 1b is constrained to 2 only because the two cells (1,1) and (1,2) can only each contain either 3 or 1, removing the possibility of a 3 or a 1 anywhere else in row 1.

-Backtracking is able to find the solution more efficiently by cutting off potentially deep branches that will ultimately lead to failure by checking value assignments with domain consistencies (at the very least).
-Backtracking can be made even more efficient by incorporating inference checks and informed variable and value ordering techniques such as the Most Constraining Value (MCV) heuristic.

 ## Representation of the KenKen Puzzles

 ### Board